Postcard of the Baltimore Catalog House, circa 1925. Public domain image.

 Montgomery Ward

-The city tried to purchase additional Carroll property, whenever it came on the market, to expand Carroll Park.
-However, not all of the former plantation ground was suitable.
-One tract, leased by the government for a WW I munitions factory, was deemed too polluted and inaccessible to add to Carroll Park.
-This 10-acre plot was sold to Chicago-based retailer Montgomery Ward for $115,000 in 1924.
-The company built a state-of-the-art Art Deco structure to serve as the seventh of the company’s nine mail-order warehouses.
-The Baltimore Catalog House, as it was known, handled orders for the entire eastern seaboard.
-Built of reinforced concrete, the 8-story structure was fireproof, representing a valuable innovation at that time.
-The sleek open floor plan and huge windows provided ventilation and natural light.
+On the site, Ward's built a state-of-the-art, Art Deco structure with a railway shed under the building so trains could pull through to unload merchandise.
+The Baltimore Catalog House, as it was known, handled orders for the entire east coast.
+Built of reinforced concrete, the eight-story structure was virtually fireproof, a valuable innovation at that time.
+The sleek, open floor plan and huge windows provided ventilation and natural light.
 There was also a retail store on the ground level fronting Monroe Street.

 Segregated Sales Floor